-K. Composting, as defined herein, Farm Worker Housing
+K. Farm Worker Housing

-- (1) Farm worker housing is only allowed on land that is part of a bona-fide farm operation - (2) Tenants must be full-time employees of the farm operation and may include the immediate family of the employee of the farm operation. - (3) Tenants may not include the owner of the farm operation or their immediate family; - (4) The farm operation's owner must obtain a rental permit for Farm Worker Housing. - (5) Rental permits for Farm Worker Housing require proof of the tenant's full-time employment by the farm operation. - (6) Size of each dwelling is limited to 1,000 sq. ft. per dwelling.
+- (1) Farm worker housing is only allowed on land that is part of a bona-fide farm operation - (2) Tenants must be full-time employees of the farm operation and may include the immediate family of the employee of the farm operation. - (3) Tenants may not include the owner of the farm operation or their immediate family; - (4) The farm operation's owner must obtain a rental permit for Farm Worker Housing. - (5) Rental permits for Farm Worker Housing require proof of the tenant's full-time employment by the farm operation. - (6) Size of each dwelling is limited to 1,000 sq. ft. per dwelling. - (7) No basements are permitted. - (8) The number of dwellings permitted as farm worker housing on farmland shall be in proportion to the amount of land in agricultural production and/or the number of fulltime employees of the farm operation.

-- (7) No basements are permitted. - (8) The number of dwellings permitted as farm worker housing on farmland shall be in proportion to the amount of land in agricultural production and/or the number of full-time employees of the farm operation. - (9) All dwellings on a farm operation must be clustered together either as single dwellings in a Cottage Court design as shown in this Code, or as multiple dwellings, or some combination of both. - (10) Up to two farm worker dwellings may be added to a farm operation without site plan approval by the Planning Board. - (11) Three or more farm worker dwellings require site plan approval by the Planning Board. - (12) If the farm operation ceases, the dwellings serving as farm worker housing must either be removed, or leased year-round at rental rates set by the Town for Community Housing to tenants with certificates of eligibility for Community Housing. - (1) is permitted only as an accessory use on a farm operation. - (2)(1) All compost created must be used entirely within the farm operation. - (3)(1) Production of compost for sale is not permitted.
+- (9) All dwellings on a farm operation must be clustered together either as single dwellings in a Cottage Court design as shown in this Code, or as multiple dwellings, or some combination of both. - (10) Up to two farm worker dwellings may be added to a farm operation without site plan approval by the Planning Board. - (11) Three or more farm worker dwellings require site plan approval by the Planning Board. - (12) If the farm operation ceases, the dwellings serving as farm worker housing must either be removed, or leased year-round at rental rates set by the Town for Community Housing to tenants with certificates of eligibility for Community Housing.

-LL.
-Penalties for offenses.
+L. Penalties for offenses.